Does Metronidazole Treat UTI? & Best Alternatives.

 Metronidazole (both oral and topical) is used for the treatment of a closely related condition called bacterial vaginosis (BV) (reference).

-Bacterial vaginosis is when vaginal flora (beneficial bacteria inside the vagina) becomes imbalanced and causes pH changes leading to multiple problems such as infections, discharge, bad odor, etc.
+Bacterial vaginosis is when vaginal flora (beneficial bacteria living on the vaginal wall) becomes imbalanced and causes pH changes leading to multiple problems such as infections, discharge, bad odor, etc.

 Metronidazole is not suitable for recurrent UTIs.